The Insignia Sports Tourer has no trouble chewing through hundreds of motorway miles but alternatives are slightly quieter

 In fact, they’re so good that the 1.6-litre 200hp petrol and range-topping 2.0-litre 260hp seem like an extravagance.
 Sure, they both deliver their power well, are smooth and hushed, but unless you really want the extra performance aren’t worth choosing before the cheaper 1.5s.

 The Insignia Sports Tourer’s an absolute doddle to drive on the motorway but squeezing it through tight backstreets can be an unenviable challenge

 If you’d prefer a frugal diesel, there’s a 1.6-litre engine with either 110hp or 136hp but both are quite noisy at slow speeds and have to work hard to keep up with fast-moving traffic.
 The 170hp 2.0-litre version isn’t quite as efficient but it’s the pick of the range if you do lots of motorway miles.
 It’ll accelerate from 0-62mph in 8.4 seconds and returns a claimed 56mpg – although you’ll probably see a figure in the low forties in real-world conditions.

 A worthy upgrade is the eight-speed automatic gearbox you can get in all but 1.5-litre petrol models.
-It’ll set you back an extra £1,600 but it really helps take the stress out of long journeys.
+It’ll set you back quite a bit extra but it really helps take the stress out of long journeys.
 It changes gear quickly and smoothly and doesn’t lurch at slow speeds like the DSG automatic you can get in the VW Passat Estate and Skoda Superb Estate.

 The Insignia Sports Tourer is far from the largest car on sale but it still feels ungainly and somewhat out of its depth in tight city streets.
 Its steeply raked windscreen stretches way out in front of you and makes judging exactly where the car’s front wheels are slightly tricky.